gewenyu99/clyde-example-app/content/docs/folder-structure/project-structure.md

 #### Base Structure
 Take a look at the base file structure, we'll talk about what each folder does through this section.
 ###### Content
 The `content` folder is where your content lives.
-The subfolders like `docs` and `api` define subroutes under the site, which will index unique sidebar menu items (we'll talk more about the sidebar later).
+The sub-folders like `docs` and `api` define routes under the site, which will index unique sidebar menu items (we'll talk more about the sidebar later).
 ###### Static
 The static folder is where I recommend you keep stuff like images and other non-markdown material here.
 The static folder's content is served directly under the base url.
 For example `static/image.png` maps to `http://baseurl.com/image.png`.
-This can be then referenced with markdown.
+An example of this can be found here: [/default_button.png](/default_button.png).
 ###### Themes/clyde
-This is where clyde lives.
-We'll talk about clyde in its own section.
+This is where Clyde lives.
+We'll talk about contributing to Clyde in its own section.

 {divider}
 {{<code/float-window>}}